sophiahuangg/data-automation/README.md

 ```

 If done correctly, checks should pass on your pull requests now.
 If not, let an admin / manager know and we will help you fix the issues.

+### Capitalization

+Please use `snake_case` for variables and functions, and reserve `UpperCamelCase` for class definitions only.
+Please do not use `camelCase` if you can avoid it.
+Some of our older code uses `lowerCamelCase`, and some of it uses `snake_case`, which is more Pythonic.
+It's a nightmare of inconsistencies.
+So let's try to be as consistent as possible moving forward.

 ### Docstrings and Function Definitions

 #### Function Definitions